California oil windfall profits penalty goes into effect today - Santa Barbara News-Press

 THE CENTER SQUARE CONTRIBUTOR

-(The Center Square) – The Petroleum Windfall Profits Penalty law goes into effect today.
+(The Center Square) — The Petroleum Windfall Profits Penalty law went into effect Tuesday in California.

 Implementation of the bill is expected to cost around $7 million.